- Publications and resources

 The Handbook requires CASA to undertake an analytical process to ensure that regulations are effective in achieving policy objectives.
 This process is built into CASA's rulemaking procedures.
 It includes requirements for extensive consultation and may involve documentation of the development process in the form of a Preliminary Impact Assessment, Business Cost Calculator Report, or Regulation Impact Statement (RIS).

 CASA is required to discuss all regulatory amendments with the OBPR which examines the proposals and determines whether a RIS is required to be prepared.

-The legislation in its final form is cleared by The Department of Infrastructure, Regional Development and Cities (the Department) and EXCO (Executive Council) secretariat.
+The legislation in its final form is cleared by The Department of Infrastructure, Transport, Regional Development and Communications (the Department) and EXCO (Executive Council) secretariat.

 The legislative package is approved by CASA's Executive and sent to the Department for the Minister's approval, before being tabled in Parliament.
 If a Regulation Impact Statement was required by the Office of Regulation Review, it is also included in the legislation package for scrutiny in Parliament.

 Once the regulation is passed, CASA staff and industry are notified.

 CASA sets up the procedures, authorisations, delegations, fees and whatever other internal systems and changes are needed to be ready for the new regulations.